 Directors are the ultimate tricksters – not only do they specialize in deceiving audiences who watch a movie, but they can also mislead actors.
 During the long pre-production stage of Men in Black, Steven Spielberg (as executive producer) wanted Chris O’Donnell to play Agent J whereas Barry Sonnenfeld (the director) wanted Will Smith.
 The only way for Barry to get who he wanted was to trick Chris into thinking that the script wasn’t very good.
 Barry would get his comeuppance when Wild Wild West failed to make three times its cost at the box office.
 The only time that a director can be justified in using any kind of deception is to deceive the actor in a way that results in a better film without hurting the actor.
 Case in point: casting a dramatic actor to play the straight man in a comedy without telling him that he’s playing the straight man.
 The strategy being that the alternative would result in an actor attempting to be funny, which would take away from the sincerity.

 Movie stars can be deceitful too.
 A star can drop out of a movie that they only accepted so that rivals and peers won’t win, thus moving on to other projects.
 The shallow star also benefits because it keeps their name in the press, but if stars do this as many times as Ellen Page has then the work will dry up.
 That actress went from being a part of the A-list to slumming it on some NetFlix series based on Gerard Way’s The Umbrella Academy (a comic book whose publication dates range from 2007 to 2013).
 Directors are luckier than stars.
-There are two directors who were fired 3 times during the making of films whose initials are T and G. Francis Ford Coppola is still the credited director of The Godfather, whereas Tony Scott is still the credited director of Top Gun.
+There are two directors who were fired 3 times during the making of films whose initials are T and G. Francis Ford Coppola is still the credited director of The Godfather, likewise with Tony Scott on Top Gun.
 Francis had it worse because he was betrayed by friends.
+Tony was just reckless.
 During the making of Apocalypse Now, Francis tried to commit suicide on three occasions.
 For all we know, he may have been doing that to prevent being fired.